A bit of Cloudflare’s Birthday Week history, Tunnels, and welcome Michele Yetman

 Lower than that.
 Sad.
 Yeah.
 A sad reflection of the trauma people are going through, showing up on a graph in our network statistics.

+So traffic drops.
 Yeah.
 We also have a perspective I put together here.
-So on Radar, we have this domain ranking.

 And that was the day after Apple on the day, actually, that Apple launched or announced the iPhone 15 and iPhone 15 Pro.

-And funnily enough, MacRumors.com and PhoneArena.com were trending in the U.S.
+And funny enough, Macrumors.com and PhoneArena.com were trending in the US and CNN also.

-T-Mobile even.
-People were probably going to their mobile carrier and trying to see if they could upgrade.
+Well, that's great.
+T-Mobile even, people were probably going to their mobile carrier and trying to see if they could upgrade.